 (1) In December 2014, we entered into a sublease agreement, which was amended in 2017, with an unrelated third party to lease up a portion of the research and office space.
-The facilities lease obligations above do not include the sublease income of approximately \$12.9 million which we expect to receive over the term of the sublease through January 2023.
+The facilities lease obligations above do not include the sublease income of approximately \$10.7 million which we expect to receive over the term of the sublease through January 2023.

 (2) In September 2019, we entered into a Credit Agreement with MidCap.
 We received funding for the first tranche of \$10.0 million.
-In March 2020, we accessed the second \$10.0 million tranche from our term loan credit facility with MidCap which we received in May 2020 and is not included in the above table.
+In March 2020, we accessed the second \$10.0 million tranche from our term loan credit facility with MidCap which we received in May 2020.
 Under the agreement, we are obligated to make interest payments at an annual rate of one-month LIBOR plus 5.65% for the first 24 months and the interest plus principal amortization for the next 36 months.
 We will be obligated to pay administrative fees annually and a final fee upon final payment.